 “[t]here shall be only 1 discharge and dismissal under this section with respect to any individual.
 Meaning you can only get the deferral once in your lifetime.Â

-There is no statute of limitations for a past conviction getting used against you when charged for a second offense.
+There is no statute of limitations for a past conviction getting used against you when charged with a second offense.
 Therefore, you can still receive a second offense even if the first conviction was more than twenty years ago.

-If convicted of a second offense charge, it is still a misdemeanor; however, the jail time gets increased to one year spent in jail and fines as much as $1,000.
+If convicted of a second offense charge, it is still a misdemeanor; however, the jail time gets increased to one year spent in jail and fines of as much as $1,000.
 In addition, you may get ordered to do “work release” – you can go to school or work but have to spend the nights and weekends in jail.Â

 Domestic Violence Felony Charges

 Facing felony charges for domestic violence is an immensely serious and complex situation that demands immediate action.
-If you find yourself in this challenging position, it is crucial to reach out to the seasoned professionals at Domestic Violence Attorneys in Grand Rapids, Michigan, without delay.
+If you find yourself in this challenging position, it is crucial to reach out to the seasoned professionals at John Engman & Associates, P.C. in Grand Rapids, Michigan, without delay.
 Felony domestic violence charges can have severe consequences, impacting various aspects of your life, including legal, personal, and professional.

-Trusting the expertise of dedicated domestic violence attorneys at John Engman & Associates, P.C. is paramount in navigating the intricate legal landscape associated with felony charges.
+Trusting the expertise of dedicated domestic violence attorneys at John Engman & Associates, P.C., is paramount in navigating the intricate legal landscape associated with felony charges.
 Attempting to face these charges alone can be overwhelming and may result in unfavorable outcomes.
 The experienced team in Grand Rapids, Michigan, is well-versed in the nuances of domestic violence cases and will work tirelessly to build a robust defense strategy tailored to your specific circumstances.
 Don’t underestimate the gravity of felony domestic violence charges—enlist the support of trusted legal professionals who can guide you through every step of the process and advocate for your rights.

 Aggravated Domestic Violence

 Aggravated domestic violence charges escalate when the victim sustains severe injuries necessitating medical attention.
-The severity of the situation further intensifies if a weapon is involved, leading to potential reclassification of charges to felonious assault.
+The severity of the situation further intensifies if a weapon is involved, leading to the potential reclassification of charges to felonious assault.
 In instances of aggravated domestic assault, the legal consequences are grave.
 A conviction may result in a one-year prison sentence and fines of up to $1,000, possibly both.

 For individuals facing a second offense, the stakes increase significantly, with the possibility of a two-year jail term and fines reaching $2,500, and perhaps both.
 The repercussions of aggravated domestic violence charges extend beyond the legal realm, impacting various facets of one’s life.
 It is crucial to enlist the support of experienced legal professionals specializing in domestic violence cases to navigate the complexities of the legal process and construct a robust defense tailored to the unique circumstances of each case.